Teaching Languages Online

 Semi-synchronous - "almost live" but not quite synchronous.
 Examples: texting, instant messaging.

-So pick your definitions and let people know exactly what you are looking for!
+So pick your definitions and let people know exactly what you are talking about!

 Things tend to be quite different between K-12 and higher ed – are you looking at both?